WFU Alcohol and Other Drug Position Statement

 Drug Paraphernalia: Any item used to distribute, conceal, and/or ingest drugs.

-Possession: Transportation, ownership, or consumption of an alcoholic beverage.
+Possession: Transportation, ownership, or consumption of an alcoholic beverage or other drug.

 Primary Container: The original packaging in which an alcoholic beverage is distributed by the manufacturer.

 Public Display: The public possession and/or consumption of opened alcoholic beverages in any public or unregistered area of campus.